Short-Finned Pilot Whale

 Short-finned pilot whales are found globally in tropical and temperate oceans.
 They are one of two species of pilot whale, along with the long-finned pilot whale.
 The two species differ slightly in size, features, coloration, and pattern.
 In the field and at sea, it is very difficult to tell the difference between the two species.

-Short-finned pilot whales are long-live, slow to reproduce, and highly social.
-They live in stable groups of 15 to 30 animals comprised of close family relatives, and tend to live in localized, resident populations, although some populations have wider ranges.
+Short-finned pilot whales are long-lived, slow to reproduce, and highly social.
+They live in stable groups of 15 to 30 animals composed of close family relatives, and tend to live in localized, resident populations, although some populations have wider ranges.
 Their diet consists primarily of squid, with a small amount of fish.
-They are commonly found along the coast close to the continental shelf, although some populations have been found to extend into deep, open ocean environments, such as in the eastern tropical Pacific Ocean.
+They are commonly found along the coast close to the continental shelf, although some populations have been found to extend into deep, open ocean environments such as in the eastern tropical Pacific Ocean.
 Pilot whales are often involved in mass strandings for reasons that are still unclear.

 Three stocks of short-finned pilot whales are recognized in U.S. waters, which live along the U.S. east and west coasts, and around the Hawaiian Islands.
 On the west coast, short-finned pilot whales were once commonly seen, with an apparently resident population around Santa Catalina Island.
-After a strong El Niño in 1982 and 1983, short-finned pilot whales virtually disappeared from this area, and there are now thought to about 800 animals in the West Coast stock.
-About 21,500 animals live in the East Coast stock, and about 9,000 animals are thought to live in the Hawaiian stock.
+After a strong El Niño in 1982 and 1983, short-finned pilot whales virtually disappeared from this area, and there are now thought to be about 800 animals in the West Coast stock.
+About 23,500 animals comprise the East Coast stock, around 2,000 in the Gulf of Mexico stock, and about 9,000 animals in the Hawaiian stock.

 Short-finned pilot whales, like all marine mammals, are protected under the Marine Mammal Protection Act.

-The short-finned pilot whale has a bulbous melon head with no obvious beak.
+The short-finned pilot whale has a bulbous melon head with no obvious rostrum.
 Its dorsal fin is far forward on its body and has a relatively long base.
-The body its black or dark brown, with a large gray saddle behind the dorsal fin.
+The body is black or dark brown, with a large gray saddle behind the dorsal fin.

 Behavior and Diet

-Short-finned pilot whales feed mainly on squid, but they may also feed on octopuses and fish, all from moderately deep water of 1,000 feet or more.
-When they are swimming and probably looking for food, a pilot whale group can spread out over an area a half-mile wide.
+Short-finned pilot whales feed mainly on squid, but they may also feed on octopus and fish, all from moderately deep water of 1,000 feet or more.
+When they are traveling and foraging, a pilot whale group can spread out over an area a half-mile wide.

 Short-finned pilot whales often occur in groups of 25 to 50 animals.
 Males have more than one mate—typically a group has one mature male for every eight mature females.
 Males generally leave their birth school, while females may stay in theirs for their entire lives.